WhyAre/tp/docs/DeveloperGuide.md

    1. Prerequisites: Tutorial list should already contain a slot named `cs2103-f15`.
       If not, create it using `tutorial add cs2103-f15`.
-      Be in any view other than `STUDENT` view.
-      One option is the `TUTORIAL` view which can be assessed via `tutorial list`

       1. Test case: `tutorial add cs2103-f15`<br>
          Expected: Error message indicating that a tutorial slot already exists.